ViciousSquid/RStudio/README.md

 ### Roadmap:
 * OBJ model support
-* Human-readable scripting language and parser
+* Natural language scripting and parser
 * Support for multiple genres of game